G-Core/product-documentation/documentation/cloud/kubernetes/networking/install-and-set-up-the-nginx-ingress-controller.md

 1\.
 Download the latest Helm release from the <a href="https://github.com/helm/helm/releases" target="_blank">Helm GitHub releases</a> page.

 2\.
-Extract the contents of downloaded ZIP file to a directory of your choice.
+Extract the contents of the downloaded ZIP file to a directory of your choice.
 For instance, `C:\Program Files\Helm`.

 3\.
 Add Helm binary to the `PATH`: